tealvince/OBDGauge/README.md

 ## Case

-The case and internal supports are 3D printed.
-Stl files are included, as well as an svg for the front glass with laser cut holes.
+The case and internal spacers and supports are 3D printed.
+Stl files are included, as well as an svg for the front glass with laser cut holes for the buttons.